Problem

 If this problem is present, it usually creates one or more of these situations in practice.

 These pages are designed as a linked set.
-If core feature misunderstanding is present, you’ll usually see adjacent patterns too.
+If core feature misunderstanding is present, check the pattern index and consistency problems nearby.